By Kylie Loyd & Jessie Festa. This Upper West Side travel guide contains affiliate links to trusted partners!

 It stretches from the Hudson River on the east, over to Central Park on the West, consisting of the Henry Hudson Parkway, Riverside Drive (or 12th Ave.), West End Avenue (or 11th Ave.), Amsterdam Avenue (or 10th Ave.), Columbus Avenue (or 9th Ave.), Broadway, and Central Park West (or 8th Ave.).

-The sub-neighborhoods that tend to fall in the category of the Upper West Side include Columbus Circle, Lincoln Square, Manhattan Valley, and Morningside Heights.
+The sub-neighborhoods that tend to fall in the category of the Upper West Side include Columbus Circle, Lincoln Square, Manhattan Valley, and Morningside Heights, so if you’re looking for things to do in Lincoln Square NYC or things to do around Columbia University, you’ll find them in this guide too.

 This NYC neighborhood map can help give you a better understanding of the makeup of the Upper West Side and where it sits in comparison to other neighorhoods: